Women's Mentoring Programme

 - Being resilient

 There are also regular events for all participants in the programme to meet, with opportunities to hear from New Zealand’s leading women.
 Speakers have included former Prime Minister Rt Hon Dame Jenny Shipley, alumna Anne Quinn CBE, who led a distinguished career in the oil, gas and power industry, and Gráinne Moss, Chief Executive of Oranga Tamariki – Ministry for Children.

 Students and mentees

-The programme is open to female undergraduate BCom and BProp or BCom and BProp conjoint students who will have completed at least one year of business programmes and will be going into their penultimate or final year of study in March 2020.
-Mentees will need to be studying in both Semesters One and Two in 2020, to ensure that they will be in Auckland to fulfil their mentoring relationship.
-If you are going on exchange in 2020, you will not be eligible to apply.
+The programme is only open to female undergraduate BCom or BCom conjoint students, and BProp or BProp conjoint students who will have completed at least one year of business programmes and will be going into their penultimate or final year of study in March 2021.
+Mentees will need to be studying in both Semesters One and Two in 2021, to ensure that they will be in Auckland to fulfil their mentoring relationship.
+If you are going on exchange in 2021, you will not be eligible to apply.

 The WMP is designed for students who need assistance with their career path and want to improve skills and broaden their networks.
 Be prepared to attend an event each month, usually held after 6pm.